Devilla/devilla/README.md

 Hey there 👋

-Hi, I'm Dev , a passionate self-taught Blockchain Developer 🚀 from India with a strong interest in Open-Source.
+Hi, I'm Dev , a passionate Blockchain Developer 🚀 from India with a strong interest in Open-Source.

 Talking about Personal Stuffs:

 💻 I’m currently working on several open-source blockchain and crypto related projects.

 🌱 I’m currently working with ethereum blockchain technology.
-Build and deploy architecture for complex blockchain solutions.
+Built and deployed architecture for complex blockchain solutions.
-Maintain and extend current client- and server-side applications responsible for integration involved in the global opensource blockchain community.
-Building on-chain governance software development background.
 Worked with DeFi offerings such as staking, farming, flashloans etc. Experience with building on Ethereum & Matic.
 Familiarity with basic cryptography and P2P networks.
-Contributed to several Crypto based online casinos like bc.game, stake, primedice etc for their opensource probably verification.
+Contributed to several Crypto based online casinos like (bc.game)[https://bc.game/home], (stake)[https://stake.com], (primedice)[https://primedice.com] etc for their opensource probably verification.
 Strong knowledge of Ethereum blockchains building an ERC-20 token with an in-built unlock schedule.
 Building a smart contract to accept a certain ERC-20 token and take actions based on yield-farming/staking systemcollateral based lending cross chain development on-chain governance.
 Deploying NFTs (Non-Fungible Tokens).
 Deploying decentralised exchanges (Dexs) like Ethswap and lending platforms like Ethlend.